Modular many-valued semantics for combined logics: Logics and their combination

 \subsection{Syntax}

-The \emph{syntax} of a \emph{(propositional) logic} is defined, as usual, by means of a \emph{signature}, an indexed family $\Sigma=\{\Sigma^{(n)}\}_{n\in \nats_0}$ of denumerable sets where each $\Sigma^{(n)}$ contains all allowed $n$-place connectives, and an infinite denumerable set $P$ of \emph{variables} (which we consider fixed once and for all).
-As standard, $L_{\Sigma}(P)$ denotes the set of all \emph{formulas}\footnote{In our setting, the set $L_{\Sigma}(P)$ of all formulas is always denumerably infinite.
+The \emph{syntax} of a \emph{(propositional) logic} is defined, as usual, by means of a \emph{signature}, an indexed family $\Sigma=\{\Sigma^{(n)}\}_{n\in \nats_0}$ of countable sets where each $\Sigma^{(n)}$ contains all allowed $n$-place connectives, and a denumerable set $P$ of \emph{variables} (which we consider fixed once and for all).
+As standard, $L_{\Sigma}(P)$ denotes the set of all \emph{formulas}\footnote{In our setting, the set $L_{\Sigma}(P)$ of all formulas is always denumerable.
 This is not just a (relatively common) choice.
 This cardinality constraint plays an essential role in some technical results, where it is crucial to avoid the pitfalls of ill-defined \emph{natural extensions} as observed in~\cite{czelak,cintula}.} constructed from the variables in $P$ using the connectives in $\Sigma$.
 We will use $p,q,r,\dots$ to denote variables, $A,B,C,\dots$ to denote formulas, and $\Gamma,\Delta,\Theta,\dots$ to denote sets of formulas, in all cases, possibly, with annotations.